Noncollapsed degeneration of Einstein 4-manifolds II: Weighted Hölder spaces and decoupling norms

-Let us now focus on the two last inequalities, which are more difficult.
+Let us now focus on the two last inequalities, which are more difficult to obtain.
 The control we want is local, let us therefore write down the expressions of our operators in local coordinates in an orthonormal basis $(e_i)$.
-For a $2$-tensor $h$, and a vector field $X$, denoting $h_{ij} = h(e_i,e_j)$ and $R_{ijkl}$ the Riemannian curvature in coordinates, we have
+For a symmetric $2$-tensor $h$, denoting $h_{ij} = h(e_i,e_j)$ and $R_{ijkl}$ the Riemannian curvature in coordinates, we have